 But if you use tools like Sitebulb or Screaming Frog as part of your content strategy, you may have been slapped with the ominous “duplicate meta description” warning.

 What does it mean?
-And what can you do about it?
+And what can you do about it to improve SEO?

 This post explains duplicate meta descriptions and teaches you how to avoid common pitfalls with your site’s meta data.

 By the end you’ll know how to craft meta descriptions that tick all of Google’s mysterious boxes.

 What are duplicate meta descriptions?

 If more than two meta descriptions on your site are identical or very similar they are considered duplicate: